lixilinx/psgd_tf/README.md

 ### An overview
 PSGD (preconditioned stochastic gradient descent) is a general purpose second-order optimization method.
 PSGD differentiates itself from most existing methods by its inherent abilities of handling nonconvexity and gradient noises.
 Please refer to the [original paper](https://arxiv.org/abs/1512.04202) for its designing ideas.

 [The old implementation for tf1.x](https://github.com/lixilinx/psgd_tf/releases/tag/1.3) is archived.
 This updated implementation works for tf2.x, and also greatly simplifies the usage of Kronecker product preconditioner.
 Please try 'hello_psgd.py' first to see whether it works in your configurations.
+You may also refer to the [Pytorch implementation](https://github.com/lixilinx/psgd_torch).
 ### Implemented preconditioners
 #### General purpose preconditioners
 *Dense preconditioner*: this preconditioner is related to the classic Newton method.